shakyav/openshift-intern-workshop/README.md

 * a field `containerPort` in containers section
 * an environment variabe `PORT`

 As you can see these do not match.
-As changing `containerPort` would also require changing the **service** ports definition, we'll go for the envirnment variable and change it to `8080` to match the exposed port.
-We need to update the deployment config in the cluster.
-We can do this by running
+As changing `containerPort` would also require changing the **service** ports definition, we'll go for the envirnment variable.

+Go ahead and change the `5000` to `8080` to match the exposed port in the `openshift/app.deploymentconfig.yaml` file.
+We will then need to update the deployment config in the cluster by running

 ```
 oc apply -f openshift/app.deploymentconfig.yaml
 ```

-Once the application is redeployed, you should get response like this:
+Once the application is redeployed, try to access the **route** URL again.
+You should get response like this:

 ```
 {"msg":"Forbidden","status":403}